zeejay09/zeejay09/README.md

   - Nativescript
   - React Native
   - Ionic
+  - Node.js with Express
-  - Little bit of Node.js and Express
+  - Little bit of NestJS
   - Little bit of Drupal as backend API provider
   - Little bit of Strapi
   - PHP